hauks96/poll-api/frontend/README.md

 3. Install requirements \
 a) Should be prompted by IDE, if not install manually with `$ pip install -r requirements.txt` \
 b) by manually pip installing the requirements from the pip_installs.txt file. \
-c) Go into the requirements.txt file and then if will promt you to install the requirements (works if your venv is activated)
+c) Go into the requirements.txt file and then it will promt you to install the requirements (works if your venv is activated)

 #### 2. Migrating database
 _There is not really any database dependecies apart from the django messages but the django framework will not work correctly without the migration._